ClaudiuManuel/MazeRunner-Generator-Solver-/README.md

 **Matrix drawn to showcase the logic behind the development of AdjacencyMatrix class.**
         ↓↓↓
-        Class is created to translate the input(dimensions of the board) into a graph of nodes.It will connect each node with its upper and right neighbours and assign each edge a random value.The matrix created in this class will help me spawn a minimum Spanning Tree in the minSpanTree class(using Prim's algorithm)  which I will use to  generate the random Maze.
+        Class is created to translate the input(dimensions of the board) into a graph of nodes.It will connect each node with its upper and right neighbours and assign each edge a random value.The matrix created in this class will help me spawn a minimum Spanning Tree in the minSpanTree class(using Prim's algorithm)  which,in return,will be used   to generate the random Maze.

         The total number of nodes are half the height ( minus 2 on each dimension for the wall, rounded up) times half the width ( minus 2 on each dimension for the wall, rounded up)